JEFworks-Lab/jefworks-lab.github.io/join.md

 1. Email Prof. Fan with the subject line “Undergrad RA Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are, your major, your intended level of time commitment, and why you are interested in this lab.
 This serves as your ‘cover letter.’
-- A copy of your resume.
-This should include your work experience if any, relevant courses with grades, overall GPA, awards, and relevant skills.
+- A copy of your CV (with file name as [your last name]_[your first name]_CV.pdf).
+This should include your work experience if any, relevant courses with grades, overall GPA, awards, extracurriculars/hobbies, and other skills.
 <br><br>
 2. If we like your application, we will reach out and set up a time for an on-site visit.
 The on-site visit will take 1 to 2 hours and will allow you to see the lab space, and have one-on-one discussions with Prof. Fan as well as others in the lab including post-docs, graduate students and other undergraduate students to give you a better sense of who you may be working with.